gv1shnu/project-bay/IN_MY_OWN_WORDS.md

 B, C are notified when signed in, at the notification icon.
 They click to see if A did it.

-Both of them see the proof and vote COOL and NOT COOL.
+Both of them see the proof and vote COOL or NOT COOL.

-if not cool exceeds cool, meaning A faked.
+if not cool exceeds cool, meaning A faked (to do - abuse prevention)

 \# status changed to lost.

 B recives 4(his stake) + 3.5(half of A's stake) = 7.5 points, A loses 3.5 points.
 C recieve each 5(his stake) + 3.5(half of A's stake) = 8.5 points, A loses 7 points.

+note: averaging out makes the incentive less convincing and product loses value, alternative required.

 else if A won.